srid/srid/content/Software/Haskell/haskell-template/philosophy.md

 ## If it is not used in every repo, do not add it to the template

-Things like tests are not in the template repo, because I persoinally do not use it in *every* project created off this repo.
+Things like tests are not in the template repo, because I personally do not use it in *every* project created off this repo.
 Instead, a workflow like "How to add tests" should be documented (eg.: [[add-tests]]).
 The same goes for project documentation (which normally would use [[Emanote]]).

 ## Keep [[Nix]] as simple as possible